ATHANASIOS E. ATHANASIOU STUDENT RESEARCH AWARD [GOS-EPSOS] 2026

 - Submitted abstracts will be reviewed to determine their eligibility.

-- Submitted abstracts will be judged blindly by an independent and anonymous committee of three members determined by the GOS who will decide the winner.
-The review committee will not receive any information regarding the name of applicant or the orthodontic specialty training program.
-The decision of the committee is final.
+2. Submitted abstracts will be judged blind by an independent committee of three members appointed by the GOS, who will determine the winner.
+The review committee will not receive any information about the applicant’s name or the orthodontic specialty training program.
+The committee’s decision is final.

 RULES AND RESPONSIBILITIES